MaryNkoana01/MaryNkoana01/README.md

 - 👋 Hi, I’m @MaryNkoana
 - 👀 I’m interested in SAP Applications/Frond-End Development/DevOps
 - 🌱 I’m currently Software Development Student
-- 💞️ I’m looking to collaborate on Application Development and design
 - 📫 You can reach me at nkoanamalebe@mail.com

 <!---